mhoennig/hs.hsadmin.ng/README.md

 If you have figured out how it works, please add instructions above this section.

+### IDE Specific Settings

+#### IntelliJ IDEA

+Go to [Gradle Settings}(jetbrains://idea/settings?name=Build%2C+Execution%2C+Deployment--Build+Tools--Gradle) and select "Build and run using" and "Run tests using" both to "gradle".
+Otherwise, settings from `build.gradle`, like compiler arguments, are not applied when compiling through *IntelliJ IDEA*.

+Go to [Annotations Processors](jetbrains://idea/settings?name=Build%2C+Execution%2C+Deployment--Compiler--Annotation+Processors) and activate annotation processing.
+Otherwise, *IntelliJ IDEA* can't see *Lombok* generated classes and will show false errors (missing identifiers).

 ### Other Tools

 **jq**: a JSON formatter.